Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9

 \item Cosmic magnification induces correlations between photo-$z$ bins, which may bias the scattering matrix if not properly accounted for.
 We approximate the magnification shown in Fig.~\ref{fig:mag}.
 We compare the scattering matrices with and without accounting for magnification in Fig.~\ref{fig:mag_P}.
 It seems that the scattering matrix changes little after accounting for magnification.
 However, we emphasize that a few percent ($\sim 3\%$) galaxies will be mistakenly considered as photo-$z$ outlier if the magnification is not accounted for.

-\item The self-calibration algorithm also works for 10 photo-$z$ bins, in which free parameters increases from 95 (5 bins) to 240 (10 bins).
-The scattering matrix from 10 photo-$z$ bins (cf. Fig.~\ref{fig:mag_P10}) renders a finer redshift distribution in photo-$z$ bins, which suffers less degeneracy comparing to wider bin width (see also figure 4 in \citealt{Benjamin2010}).
+\item The self-calibration algorithm also works for 10 photo-$z$ bins, in which free parameters increase from 95 (5 bins) to 240 (10 bins).
+The scattering matrix from 10 photo-$z$ bins (cf. Fig.~\ref{fig:mag_P10}) renders a finer redshift distribution in photo-$z$ bins, which suffers less degeneracy compared to wider bin width (see also figure 4 in \citealt{Benjamin2010}).

 \item The scattering matrix from 10 photo-$z$ bins can be easily downgraded to one of 5 bins, which serves a sanity check when compared to the fiducial scattering matrix (cf. Fig.~\ref{fig:P10_P5}).
 The two matrices show some tension that might be attributed to the degeneracy of scattering rates.